 Zangi: Best Private, On-Your-Servers apps

-Zangi offers to self-host your enterprise messaging app on your servers or clouds.
+Zangi enterprise messaging apps offers to self-host your enterprise messaging app on your servers or clouds.
 The system is E2E encrypted & decentralized; the entire information is only kept on the user’s device.
 This means only your company will have access to your data and no third parties, not the police nor hackers and not even Zangi can have access to your user’s conversations.

 PROS: You get a full, dedicated app for your company.
 And all communication, data, and control belong to you and only you.
 Communication is highly secure.